Pontypool (film): Production

 Pontypool is based on Tony Burgess' novel Pontypool Changes Everything.
 Burgess adapted the material for the screen himself.
 According to McDonald, the writer hashed out a script in 48 hours.
 Orson Welles' infamous radio broadcast of The War of the Worlds inspired the approach that they decided to take.
 It was simultaneously produced as a motion picture and a radio play.

 Filming took place in Toronto, Ontario, rather than in Pontypool itself.

 At Rue Morgue's 2008 Festival of Fear expo, director Bruce McDonald stressed the victims of the virus detailed in the film were not zombies and called them "conversationalists".
 He described the stages of the disease:There are three stages to this virus.
 The first stage is you might begin to repeat a word.
 Something gets stuck.
 And usually it's words that are terms of endearment like sweetheart or honey.
 The second stage is your language becomes scrambled and you can't express yourself properly.
 The third stage you become so distraught at your condition that the only way out of the situation you feel, as an infected person, is to try and chew your way through the mouth of another person.

 According to McDonald, the final scene of Grant and Sydney, now presented in a kicker, was originally placed before the credits.
 However, audiences in early screenings found the original ending to be too confusing, so the scene was moved behind the credits instead.

 Release

 Rue Morgue and ChiZine Publications held a special screening of Pontypool on 3 December 2009 at the Toronto Underground Cinema and following the screening, it featured a Q&A with Stephen McHattie, Lisa Houle, and Tony Burgess.

 The film was released theatrically in Canada on March 6, 2009.
 The film was released on DVD and Blu-ray on 25 January 2010.

 Reception

-Pontypool received generally positive reviews from critics, currently holding an 84% rating on Rotten Tomatoes based on 86 reviews; the consensus states: "Witty and restrained but still taut and funny, this Pontypool is a different breed of low-budget zombie film."
+Pontypool received generally positive reviews from critics, currently holding an 84% rating on Rotten Tomatoes based on 86 reviews with an average of 6.6/10.
+The consensus states: "Witty and restrained but still taut and funny, this Pontypool is a different breed of low-budget zombie film."
 On Metacritic, which uses an average of critics' reviews, the film has a rating of 54/100, indicating "mixed or average reviews".

 In 2018, Consequence of Sound ranked Pontypool the 42nd "Scariest Movie Ever Made".